pema-stelina/springboot-rumq/Notes/Pages/DependencyInjection.md

 ### What is a Component?

-Components in SpringBoot are classes defined by a annotation.
+Components in SpringBoot are classes defined by annotations.
 Some important annotations are:

 @Component -> detects beans automatically.
 @Service -> used to define business logic and operations.